OpenClaw on a VPS

 Hetzner setup guide →

-DigitalOcean — Best for beginners
+DigitalOcean — Easiest for beginners

-1-Click Deploy from the marketplace, excellent docs, $200 free credit for new users.
+US datacenters (NYC, SFO, and more), 1-Click Deploy, $200 free credit for new users.
 Basic Droplet $6/mo (1GB) or $12/mo (2GB) recommended.
-Simple UI, predictable pricing.

 DigitalOcean setup guide →

-Vultr — Global coverage
+Vultr — Many regions

 Vultr setup guide →